michaelchughes/michaelchughes.com/content/pages/Join.md

 * Evidence that you can complete a self-directed research project involving fitting a probabilistic model to data and interpreting its results.
 This might be a self-study project or a project from previous coursework.
 The key skill here is to be able to translate inference algorithm pseudocode from a research paper into a concrete code implementation without much guidance.

-* Successful completion of ML coursework at Tufts or another university, including at least a course like COMP 135 (Intro to ML), but preferably a course with more mathematical content like COMP 136 (Statistical Pattern Recognition) or other special-topics-level courses taught by ML faculty.
+* Successful completion of ML coursework at Tufts or another university, including at least a course like CS 135 (Intro to ML), but preferably also a course with more mathematical content like CS 136 (Statistical Pattern Recognition) or other special-topics-level courses taught by ML faculty.
 If you did a final project for that course, sending me your report/slides would be a great litmus test.

 #### Python Data Science Development Skills